engity-com/bifroest/docs/reference/authorization/local.md

 <<property("type", "Authorization Type", default="local", required=True)>>
 Has to be set to `local` to enable the local authorization.

+<<property("trustedUserCAs", "Public Keys", "../data-type.md#public-keys")>>
+OpenSSH public keys of certificate authorities that may sign user certificates for existing local users.
+The requested SSH username must be included in the certificate's principals.

+<<property("trustedUserCAsFile", ref("File Path", "../data-type.md#file-path", ref("Public Keys", "../data-type.md#public-keys")))>>
+Same as [`trustedUserCAs`](#property-trustedUserCAs), but loaded from one file when the authorization is initialized.
+Both properties can be used together.
+A configured file must exist and contain at least one valid public key.

 <<property("authorizedKeys", array_ref("File Path", "../data-type.md#file-path", ref("Authorized Keys", "../data-type.md#authorized-keys")), template_context="../context/core.md", default=["{{.user.homeDir}}/.ssh/authorized_keys"])>>
 Contains files with the format of classic [authorized keys](../data-type.md#authorized-keys), in which Bifr√∂st will look for [SSH Public Keys](../data-type.md#ssh-public-key).

+An entry with the `cert-authority` option treats its key as a user certificate authority for that local user.
+The optional `principals="..."` option restricts it further.
+An empty `authorizedKeys` list does not disable certificate authentication through `trustedUserCAs` or `trustedUserCAsFile`.

 <<property("password", "Password", "#password")>>
 See [below](#password).